fastoch/JavaScript/React Bun Hono.md

 ```

 The first endpoint (`.get`) returns an object with the key 'expenses' and then an array of the expenses that we get from the database.
 The second endpoint (`.post`) creates a brand new expense (which is an empty object for now).

+`.post()` is a method used to define a route handler for HTTP POST requests.

+---

-Once I've defined all the expense routes in `expenses.ts`, I'm going to import them into `app.ts` with:
+Once I've defined all the expenses routes in `expenses.ts`, I'm going to import them into `app.ts` with:
 `import { expensesRoute } from './routes/expenses';`

 And then, I will have my app serve that up over `app.route("/api/expenses", expensesRoute)`